jennahamlin/tinselR/manuscript/paper.md

 # About Pre-loaded Example Data

-When the application is launched, the user can test out the application by using one of the pre-loaded datasets located in the 'Example Data' tab @fig:description.
+When the application is launched, the user can test out the application by using one of the pre-loaded datasets located in the 'Example Data' tab.
 We provide three datasets (i.e. Newick formatted tree, genetic distance matrix, and metadata file) already combined with the number of isolates ranging from 14 - 19.
 These data are either *Eschericia coli* (NCBI Bioproject: